 You can pass out index cards and have each student write a verb you are working with on the card.
 Pick up the cards and put them in a box or hat, then have one student at a time draw a card.
 Have that student act out the word while the other students try to guess the word.
 You can extend the learning by having the student who guesses correctly use the verb in a complete sentence.

 4. Play 4 corners.

 This is one of my favorite go-to activities for listening comprehension.
 You can quickly make four posters and put one in each corner of your room.
 For playing with vocabulary, I like to use j’adore, j’aime, je n’aime pas, and je déteste.
 You’ll call out different verbs in the infinitive form and have students move to the corner that indicates how they feel about the word you call out.
 For example, if you called out nager, they would go to the corner that reflects how they feel about swimming.

 Once they are in their chosen corners, you can extend the learning by having them talk to a partner and explain why they feel that way.
 If that is too difficult for beginners, you can ask follow-up questions like “Où est-ce que tu aimes nager ?” to the students in the j’adore and j’aime corners or “Quel sport est-ce que tu préfères ?” for the students in the je n’aime pas and je déteste corners.

 Verb drills do have a time and place, because students need structured practice.
 That doesn’t mean they can’t be fun!
-This is one of my favorite ways to gamify simple conjugation practice.
+This is one of my favorite ways to gamify simple conjugation practice when I’m teaching French verbs.
 You can use it with any tense you’re teaching, so it’s perfect for beginners and intermediate learners, too.
 This FREEBIE is only available here at my blog.